 Analytics derived from the analytical report

-The report consists of statistics which are beautifully illustrated.
-Let’s delve deeper into the analytics which are derived from the CSV report:
+The report consists of statistics that are beautifully illustrated.
+Let’s delve deeper into the analytics derived from the CSV report:

 1: Followers and following last tweet date

 This is a very crucial metric that is derived from the report.
-The last tweet date verifies since when the account is not doing any activity.
+The last tweet date verifies since when the account is inactive.
 This metric shows us which of your followers are fake based on their level of activity.

 2: Account age of followers

 The Twitter account age of followers shows you what percentage of your followers created their Twitter account in any given year.
-This can help you in differentiating the number of accounts which are relatively new.
+This can help you in differentiating the number of relatively new accounts.
 The greater the account age, the greater its credibility.

 3: Tweets count of Twitter account followers